darshil25/VisionTube/README.md

 Welcome to VisionTube, a video sharing platform where users can watch and search for videos uploaded by creators.
 This project is a simple clone of YouTube, built with React.

+# Link
+You can view the website here: https://visiontube.netlify.app/

 # Features
 -> Users can search for videos by keyword, title, creator name, or by category such as music, education, gaming, sports, fashion, beauty, and comedy.